ablancorey/LLM-Simulator-for-Situations/README.md

 ### AI-Powered Chatbot for Pharmaceutical Negotiation Scenarios

-This project develops an AI-driven chatbot specialized in pharmaceutical negotiation scenarios.
-It features a modular and integrated architecture that combines advanced Natural Language Processing (NLP) techniques with effective management of user-provided information.
+This project focuses on developing an AI-driven chatbot specialized in pharmaceutical negotiation scenarios.
+It integrates advanced Natural Language Processing (NLP) techniques with a modular and structured architecture to effectively manage user-provided information.

-The chatbot is designed to provide personalized responses, adapting to the context of the negotiation and adjusting to the different user profiles.
+Built upon the COM-B model and prompt engineering techniques, the chatbot embodies distinct identities, motivations, and negotiation strategies, making interactions more dynamic and realistic.
+Its capabilities are further enhanced by incorporating contextual data, enabling more informed and adaptive decision-making.

+Additionally, the system includes AI-assisted agent customization, Retrieval-Augmented Generation (RAG), voice command capabilities, dual-agent interaction mode, and feedback analysis.
+These features are designed to optimize user experience and enhance the learning process, ensuring a more immersive and effective negotiation simulation.

 ## Instructions to Run the Code
 1. We recommend creating a specific virtual environment using Anaconda Prompt.
 To do so, run: